Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

   - [Screen Shot of the Web Application](#screen-shot-of-the-web-application)
 - [**Experimental Results**](#experimental-results)

-# **Wishlist**

-For Version 2.0
-- Improve to a smaller microcontroller like ATTINY-85
-- Use UBX protocol instead of NMEA protocol in GPS module
-- Make my system independent ofrom the car battery
-- Add car motion detection
-- Add authentification web page
-- Add option in web page to show history of tracking for specific date

 # **Source Files**
     .
     ├── driver              # Driver for peripherals
-    |   ├── adc.cpp             # Driver for analog to digital converter of ATMEGA328
     |   ├── uart.cpp            # Driver for the UART protocol of ATMEGA328
-    |   └── softuart.cpp        # Library that use GPIO and interrupt to simulate protocol UART
+    |   └── softuart.cpp        # Driver for GPIO and interrupt to simulate the protocol UART
     ├── img                 # README files (images)
     ├── lib                 # Libraries for modules and functionalities of microcontroller
-    |   ├── A9.cpp              # Lib for A9 GSM/GPRS module
+    |   ├── GPRS.cpp            # Lib for A9 GSM/GPRS module
-    |   ├── GPS.cpp             # Lib for parsing NMEA sentences given by the GPS
+    |   ├── UBXGPS.cpp          # Lib for parsing UBX messages given by the Ublox GPS
+    |   ├── Ublox.cpp           # Lib for the protocol UBX to communicate with the Ublox device
+    |   ├── ErrorHandler.cpp    #
+    |   ├── Timer.h             # Lib for timer counter
     |   ├── Power.h             # Lib for power management of ATMEGA328
     |   └── Sleep.h             # Lib to control sleep modes of ATMEGA328
     ├── webApp              # Web application source files
-    |   ├── node_modules        # Folder containing node modules required for server application to work
-    |   ├── db                  # Folder containing the database files
+    |   ├── track.db            # Database file
     |   ├── home.html           # Home web page
-    |   └── server.js           # Server app javascript program
+    |   └── app.js              # Server app
     ├── main.cpp            # Main program
     ├── LICENSE
     └── README.md